Development Finance Calculator

-Interest Rate – Although this is set to 7% by default, you can change the rate of interest to match the product you are applying for, or wish to compare.
+Interest Rate – Although on our calculator this is set to a predefined % by default, you can change the rate of interest to match the product you are applying for, or wish to compare.

 Releases – You need to inform the calculator how much funding you require and on which dates.
 With development finance, you only pay interest on funds that have actually been released.
 By altering the amounts and the release times of the various stages of funding, you can easily see how the interest charges will be affected and how profitable the project will be.